 Why would I require a Certificate of Good Standing?

-- opening a business bank account for a UK limited company with non-resident directors
+Running a UK company with non-resident directors

 What details are displayed on the certificate?